williamrygao/williamrygao.github.io/index.md

 ---

 # Welcome!
 <p class="center"> I'm William, a rising third-year math specialist and computer science minor at the University of Toronto.
-I want to make math education more accessible.
+I want to [make math more accessible](/_posts/2025-07-28-accessible.md).
 My mathematical interests are skewed towards representation theory, algebraic geometry, and differential geometry.
 On the computer side, I like automata theory.
 More broadly, I like morning swims, maximalist novels, and post-hardcore.</p>

 <p class="center"><i>&ldquo;Our lives are merely strange dark interludes in the electrical display of God the Father!&rdquo;</i> — Eugene O'Neill.</p>